ivan-bausov/bstruct/README.md

 #B:STRUCT
-B:STRUCT is a simple preprocesor for easy to write structures into HTML and appropriate SCSS-templates.
-Because of syntax lack B:STRUCT is easy to learn and use.
+B:STRUCT is a simple preprocessor for easy to write structures into HTML and appropriate SCSS-templates.
+Because of syntax lack, B:STRUCT is easy to learn and use.
 Using B:STRUCT you get a good boilerplate for your front-end project.

-##Example
+##Examples
 Simple B:STRUCT structure like:
 ```
 b:header